francesco-innocenti/Neuro_AI_Papers/README.md

 [A distributional code for value in dopamine-based reinforcement learning](https://www.nature.com/articles/s41586-019-1924-6)

-[Reinforcement Learning, Fast and Slow](https://www.sciencedirect.com/science/article/pii/S1364661319300610)
+[Reinforcement Learning, Fast and Slow](https://www.sciencedirect.com/science/article/pii/S1364661319300610) by Botvinick et al. (2019)

+This review pushes back against the objection that deep reinforcement learning is too sample-inefficient or slow to be a useful model of animal learning.
+It is argued that episodic deep RL and meta-RL can enable fast learning, addressing the problems of incremental parameter adjustment and weak inductive bias respectively, which are primarily responsible for sample inefficiency.
+This work reveals an important interaction between forms of fast and slow learning.

 [The successor representation in human reinforcement learning](https://www.nature.com/articles/s41562-017-0180-8)